millimelon/TESC-Farm-Intern25/documents/dev-setup/README.md

 (you must be in the **TESC-Farm** directory to run this command)

-Select which systems to launch and hit **Launch Development Environment**.
+Select which frontend to launch and hit **return**.

 Changes made to frontend sites should load automatically, but changes to backend files will require the api to be recompiled.
-To do so hit **Recompile**.
+To do so quit and relaunch.

+### Viewing
+The frontend of the local dev environment is hosted at http://localhost:3000 while the backend is hosted at http://localhost:8000

+Keep in mind that the local dev environment is only visible on your computer, no other devices on the network can see it or interact with it.

+### Closing
+To close the development environment simple press `Ctrl + c`

 ### Vite
 Vite is used to host the development version of frontend sites by running: